curegit/eqlm/README.md

 match histogram of source image to reference image

 positional arguments:
+  SOURCE_FILE           source image file path (use '-' for stdin, '_' for
+                        clipboard)
+  REFERENCE_FILE        reference image file path (use '-' for stdin, '_' for
+                        clipboard)
-  SOURCE_FILE           source image file path (use '-' for stdin) REFERENCE_FILE        reference image file path (use '-' for stdin) OUT_FILE              output PNG image file path (use '-' for stdout)
+  OUT_FILE              output PNG image file path (use '-' for stdout, '_'
-                        (default: AutoUnique)
+                        for clipboard) (default: AutoUnique)

 options:
   -h, --help            show this help message and exit